This information explains what you can eat while you’re following a 2-gram sodium diet.

 - The product contains 50% less sodium per serving compared to the regular version of it.

-- This does not guarantee that the food is “sodium-free.”
+- This doesn’t guarantee that the food is sodium-free.

 Reading Nutrition Facts Labels

-The sodium content is always listed per serving.
+On a nutrition label, the sodium content is always listed in milligrams for 1 serving.
 If you eat or drink 2 servings, you’re getting double the amount of sodium.
 This means that you will have to multiply the amount of sodium per serving by 2.